Accelerating reionization constraints: An ANN-emulator framework for the SCRIPT Semi-numerical Model: ANN-based emulator

 Having constructed and validated the emulator, we now integrate it within an MCMC framework to perform full parameter inference.
 This allows us to directly compare the emulator-based posterior distributions with those obtained from the conventional high-resolution MCMC analysis presented in section~\ref{sec:conventional_mcmc}.

 For our setup, convergence of the adaptive sampling procedure required a training dataset size of 1200 samples for the $N_\text{grid}=32$ emulator, and 900 for the $N_\text{grid}=64$ emulator.
 The optimal hyperparameters are summarized in table~\ref{tab:hyperparams_final}.
+These hyperparameters were selected for optimization because they dominantly control the model's expressive capacity and the convergence properties of the optimizer.
+Other hyperparameters (e.g., weight decay and batch size) were held fixed to limit the computational cost of the search and to avoid introducing degeneracies, particularly between batch size and learning rate.
+In addition, since early stopping already provides effective regularization, we fix the weight decay at its default value rather than tuning it explicitly.
 The best-performing emulators achieved $R^2$ scores of 0.969 and 0.990 on the test set, for $N_\text{grid}=32$ and 64, respectively.
 Additional diagnostics for the best-performing emulators, including the evolution of training and model-validation MSE and a scatter plot comparing true versus predicted $\chi^2$ values on the test set, are presented in figures \ref{fig:model_perf_32} and \ref{fig:model_perf_64}.

 We incorporated the best-performing emulators described above into a conventional MCMC framework and used this new ANN-based framework to repeat the analyses described in section \ref{sec:conventional_constraints} for both $N_\text{grid}=32$ and 64.
 In figure \ref{fig:constraints_32} and \ref{fig:constraints_64}, we show the comparison of the posteriors obtained using the conventional full MCMC at high-resolution (red) and the ANN-based MCMC (blue).
 The same priors were used for both cases.
 The figure demonstrates that the posterior distributions of the parameters obtained from both methods are in close agreement, establishing the reliability of the ANN-based MCMC framework.